bcgov/data-publication/pages/dsg_before_you_start.md

 # BEFORE YOU START

 Do you have a dataset that you'd like to publish through the [_DataBC Program_](https://data.gov.bc.ca/)?
 Before your data is published, we will need to gather some information from you.
-The questions on this page will help the [DataBC Data Architecture](mailto:DataBC.DA@gov.bc.ca) team learn about your requirements and to determine whether the DataBC Program can meet them.
+The questions on this page will help the [DataBC Data Architecture Services](faq.html#data-architecture-services) team learn about your requirements and to determine whether the DataBC Program can meet them.

 |**AUDIENCE**|
 |:---:|